flenniken/collections/docs/collection-maker.md

 * that each image has a preview and thumbnail
 * that no extra files exist in the folder

-After validation it:
+After after successful validation it:

-* reserves the collection name (c3) by adding the db/c3 prefix file to S3.
+* reserves the collection name, for example c3, by adding the db/c3 prefix file to S3

-* The images folder contains both the working and published collections.
+* the new folder is moved to the images folder

-* for each image the image info is added to the json file
+* the cjson file is created and written to the folder

-* the cjson usedImages list is set to an empty list
+* the cjson order list is set to a list of -1 meaning that nothing is in the collection yet.

 [⬇](#Contents)